Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

-The resonant monopole-dipole energy transfer reported in this Letter has, to our knowledge, not been previously described, warranting further discussion.
-With a more comprehensive model provided in the Supplementary Material \cite{SI}, we present an effective two-channel model in this appendix section to elucidate the core physics of the RET process.
+The resonant monopole-dipole energy transfer reported here has, to our knowledge, not been previously described, warranting further discussion.
+With a more comprehensive model provided in the Supplementary Material \cite{SI}, we present an effective two-channel model in this appendix to elucidate the core physics of the RET process.
 During a two-body collision, the Hamiltonian in the center of mass frame of the collision-complex, is